rust-lang/rust/CONTRIBUTING.md

 # Contributing to Rust

 Thank you for your interest in contributing to Rust!
 There are many ways to contribute, and we appreciate all of them.
-This document is a bit long, so here's links to the major sections:
+This document is a bit long, so here are links to its major sections:

 * [Feature Requests](#feature-requests)
 * [Issue and Bug Reports](#issue-and-bug-reports)